Craving a hearty and comforting meal that’s packed with flavor and nutrition? Look no further than these 20 Best Dal Recipes.

 This rich, creamy, and aromatic North Indian dal is a restaurant favorite.
 It has black lentils, red kidney beans, butter, and cream.

-The lentils and beans are soaked overnight, then cooked with a blend of spices, onion, tomato, ginger, and garlic.
-It is often served with rice or with naan.
+The lentils and beans are soaked overnight and then cooked with a blend of spices, onion, tomato, ginger, and garlic.
+Dal makhani is often served with rice or naan.
+You can also make instant pot dal makhani.

 Get the Dal Makhani recipe.